douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Installing Apache

 Installing Apache involves several steps and considerations.
-Let\'s discuss this process, focusing on system requirements, installation on various operating systems, and initial configuration and testing.
+Let's discuss this process, focusing on system requirements, installation on various operating systems, and initial configuration and testing.

 ### System Requirements